alessio94/easyjet-leptons-met/EasyjetHub/python/output/ttree/README.md

 # etc ...
 ```

+Systmeatics can be switched only only for certain variables using the `systs_only_for` attribute of the `BranchManager`.
+Conversely, systematics can we switched off for certain variables using the `syst_not_for` attribute.
+The former takes
+precedence.
+Setting the `write_object_systs_only_for_pt` flag only stores systematic variations for pt/Et-related branches.

 Setting the `do_overlap_removal` flag inserts `OR` into the output prefix, and uses the overlap-removed container:
 ```python
 AntiKt4EMPFlowJets_OR.pt -> pf_jets_OR_NOSYS_pt